cunnie/writings/NaNoWriMo.md

 surgery!
 It's so fake — I'll never do it!
 I'll grow old gracefully, like Grace Kelly."

-It's easy to make pronouncements like that when you're twenty years old when your skin is as smooth as a Wisconsin lake at early dawn, but your perspective changes when your in your fifties and your skin is starting to sag and wrinkle.
+It's easy to make such pronouncements when you're twenty years old and your skin is as smooth as a Wisconsin lake at early dawn, but your perspective changes when your in your fifties and your skin is starting to sag and wrinkle.

+Especially if you're a woman.
+Aging is particularly cruel to women.
+She harbored no illusions about that.
+Especially in the forties, that's when things change, and the change is steep.
+Her friend had put it well, "I feel like I'm starting to disappear."

+The changes were small at first — she didn't get asked for your phone number as much, the checkout guys didn't talk to her as long, the customers were drunker when they began hitting on her.
+The attention to which she had become accustomed began to evaporate, and evaporate quickly.

+She was ambivalent about the drop in attention.
+After all, the majority of the attention had been unwanted.
+She became acutely aware that there were a subset of men who made it a practice to hit on every woman they met.
+She quickly learned to spot them, and to gently discourage them.

+Gentleness.
+That was the dilemma: matching firmness with gentleness, not too much of one, not too little of the other.
+Sometimes the gentleness had to be dispensed with, and firmness was the only option: "I'm glad we've had this conversation; I must talk with my friend now."
+And holding her hand out for a handshake to bring closure.

 She looked at her hands.
 The hands were the give-aways.
 That's the trick the carnies used to judge people's age — the hands.
 Over time the hands lose their